 The focus is on the programming models MPI and OpenMP.
 Hands-on sessions (in C and Fortran) will allow users to immediately test and understand the basic constructs of the Message Passing Interface (MPI) and the shared memory directives of OpenMP.
-This course is organized by HKHLR and CSC, Goethe University Frankfurt.
+This course is organized by HKHLR and CSC, Goethe University Frankfurt in cooperation with HLRS.
 (Content Level: 70% for beginners, 30% advanced)

 The goal of this module is to learn methods of parallel programming.